 Daughter to Lorenzo ll de Medici, Catherine was a French/Italian noble woman born in Florence in 1519.
 She would eventually take the throne as the Queen of France after marrying King Henry II when she was only 14.

 Henry’s death thrust her into the political arena.
 In 1560, her frail 15-year-old son, King Francis II died.
 This left her as regent on behalf of her 10-year-old son, King Charles IX.
 She also played a key role in the reign of her third son, Henry III.

 Although she is thought to be unforgivably ruthless, she is considered by many historians to be the most powerful woman in 16th century Europe.

 The Uffizi Gallery (one of the most famous museums in the world) was once a palace of the Medici family full of art treasures.
 Today visitors can view the art collected by the family and others at the museum.

 Another among the famous people from Florence is Botticelli.
 Born in Florence, circa 1445, Sandro Botticelli went on to become an Italian painter during the Early Renaissance.

 He studied at the Florentine school under the esteemed patronage of the famous Lorenzo de Medici during what would later be considered the “Golden Age.”

 His best known works are “The Birth of Venus” and “Primavera” (also known as the “Allegory of Spring”).
 Primavera is one of the most controversial paintings in the world.
 People have written about it extensively.

-These are just five examples of famous people from Florence, Italy, but there are many more.
-This city just seems to have something special and inspiring.
-When you visit Florence, you will see it for yourself.
+The birthplace of many famous people, such as Michelangelo or Dante Alighieri, Florence is also home to some of Italy’s most important museums and libraries.
+These are just a few examples of famous people from Florence, Italy, but there are many more.
+If you have the opportunity to visit Florence, you will see it for yourself.